Algerian cuisine: Main dishes

 Several pasta dishes can be found in the traditional Algerian cuisine: rechta, chakhchoukha, berkoukes, tikourbabine (also called asban), Aftir oukessoul tlitli or trida.
 These traditional pasta dishes are prepared in a red stew, with the exception of rechta which is generally made in a white stew in Algeria, with meat and vegetables.

 Vegetarian dishes in Algeria are also a main part of the diet with karantita (chickpeas flan), tbikha (vegetable stew), shakshouka (sort of ratatouille, often cooked with eggs), zaalouka (ratatouille of eggplants and tomatoes mainly, served hot or cold).
-These dishes are often consumed with bread.Tajine or djouez are traditional dishes prepared in a stew or cooked in a similar way, originally in an earthen pot.
+These dishes are often consumed with bread.

+Tajine or djouez are traditional dishes prepared in a stew or cooked in a similar way, originally in an earthen pot.
 They can be vegetarian, but are generally made of a meat (either lamb or chicken) and vegetables.
-Particular tajines made in a red sauce are called chtitha (for example chtitha djaj is a chicken dish cooked in a red sauce with chickpeas).
-Other famous dishes include Koubeb (chicken cooked in a white sauce with cinnamon and chickpeas and served with thick fries and parsley), zviti, marqa bel a'assel (a speciality from Tlemcen).
+Particular tajines made in a red sauce are called chtitha (for example, chtitha djaj is a chicken dish cooked in a red sauce with chickpeas).
+Other well-known dishes include koubeb (chicken cooked in a white sauce with cinnamon and chickpeas and served with thick fries and parsley), zviti, and marqa bel a'assel (a speciality from Tlemcen).